mkonkel/VoyagerNavigation/README.md

 ## Summary

 The `Voyager` is a great library for the navigation in the Compose Multiplatform projects.
 It is easy to use and provides various ways to navigate between the screens.
-The library is tightly coupled with te `Jetpack Compose` and can use `ScreenModel` or a `ViewModel` for handling the business logic that's really flexible and can speed up the process if yu used such approach in the past.
+The library is tightly coupled with the `Jetpack Compose` and can use `ScreenModel` or a `ViewModel` for handling the business logic that's really flexible and can speed up the process if yu used such approach in the past.